Question: I got pulled over and didn’t have insurance at that time but I had it later the same day. Will the ticket be dropped?

-Below are a couple of examples of what courts in different states require as proof of insurance in order to dismiss a ticket.
+Below are a couple of examples of what courts in different states require as proof of insurance to dismiss a ticket.

-According to the Plano, Texas Municipal Court if a driver is issued a citation for failure to maintain financial responsibility (Insurance) and he or she was in fact covered by an insurance policy at the time the citation was issued, the driver (defendant in court) may present proof of financial responsibility to have the citation dismissed.
+According to the Plano, Texas Municipal Court, if a driver is issued a citation for failure to maintain financial responsibility and an insurance policy, in fact covered them at the time the citation was issued, the defendant may present proof of financial responsibility to have the citation dismissed.
 The proof must indicate the following six items:

 - The name, address, and telephone number of the insurer;